expr-lang/expr/docs/Visitor-and-Patch.md

 }
 ```

 Type information is also available.
-Here is an example, there all `fmt.Stringer`
+In the following example, any struct
-interface automatically converted to `string` type.
+implementing the `fmt.Stringer` interface is automatically converted to `string` type.

 ```go
 func main() {